Gerry Peñalosa: Retirement

 After retiring as a fighter he became a boxing promoter with his nephew, Dave Peñalosa, among the boxers in his stable.

-Outside the ring
+Personal life

-On April 21, 2008, Peñalosa won in the game show Wheel of Fortune held in the Philippines, defeating fellow boxers Rey Bautista and Alex John Banal.
+On April 21, 2008, Peñalosa won in the Philippine version of Wheel of Fortune, defeating fellow boxers Rey Bautista and Alex John Banal.
 The prize he earned was worth P159,000 ($3,791).

 Peñalosa served as the trainer of IBF flyweight champion Nonito Donaire in 2008.